alinex/node-spawn/README.md

 ### Check for Success

+The class will automatically check for success (based on exit code) and run some retries.
+A message containing the error code and possibly some information from the output will be generated.

-You may give a check method in the configuration which will be used to check whether the process succeeded and return an Error or undefined:
+You may give a different check method in the configuration which will be used to check whether the process succeeded and return an Error or undefined:

     proc.config.check = function(proc) {
       if (!((proc.code != null) && proc.code === 0)) {